 As cloud-based platforms, there is no question that Cloudways and Kinsta offer top-notch infrastructure.
 But with Cloudways, you have the option to choose between multiple providers whereas Kinsta is limited to Google Cloud.

-Discussing the features, Cloudways server-stack is highly performance-oriented:
+Coming to performance features, Cloudways server-stack is highly performance-oriented:

 - Nginx reverse proxy